-All you need to know about the new Zagreb Airport terminal at Pleso – arrivals, departures, parking, transfers, shopping and facilities, and some rather embarrassing signs for an international airport.
+All you need to know about the Zagreb Airport at Pleso – arrivals, departures, parking, transfers, shopping and facilities, and some rather embarrassing signs for an international airport.

-Arriving in Zagreb has become a lot more comfortable in recent times with the opening of the much-anticipated new airport terminal in Pleso, which was named after the late President Franjo Tudjman.
+Arriving in Zagreb has become a lot more comfortable with the opening of the much-anticipated new airport terminal in Pleso, which was named after the late President Franjo Tudjman.
 Additionally, the futuristic design is certainly a big improvement on the old airport terminal.
-Here is what you also need to know about reaching and using the airport of Zagreb, which last year handled over 3 million passengers.
+Here is what you also need to know about reaching and using the airport of Zagreb, which can and has handled over 3 million passengers a year.

 - How to get to Zagreb Airport from Zagreb city centre – Pleso Prijevoz